There is no special event triggering this note, just a feeling that the urgency behind climate change action is somehow getting lost.

 What’s more, for initial steps on climate change, the world and the US in particular have gotten lucky.
 The now large-scale production of recently-discovered American natural gas means that we can get a 50% reduction in carbon dioxide production—as compared with coal–without trying very hard.
 (Coal is all carbon, so burning it produces just carbon dioxide.
 Natural gas is half hydrogen, so half the output is water.
 Note that the same logic shows that for climate change there is no such thing as “clean coal”.)

 There is in fact an ongoing conversion to natural gas.
 Despite our Paris Agreement rhetoric, we don’t have a problem meeting near-term climate goals–much of it is already happening based in part on the price of gas.
 But by promoting coal use domestically (and weakening environmental rules for natural gas producers) we insist on creating problems for ourselves and–worse–sending a damaging message to others.
-To be clear, natural gas is only a half-step, but it is buying time for renewable sources to be more widely deployed.
+To be clear, natural gas is only a half-step (and a risk for encouraging the producers), but it is buying time for renewable sources to be more widely deployed.
 The Paris Agreement goals require an ongoing commitment–but not miracles.

 The following figure shows our status now.
 After many years of increase, global carbon dioxide production has been stabilizing.
 However the only year of decrease is still the 2008 crash.